 OUP

-Intermediate Solos - a book for each size of instrument,
+expanded with the Intermediate Solos - a book for each size

-featuring works for viol and continuo covering all the major styles
+of instrument, featuring works for viol and continuo covering all

-of the 16th - 18th centuries.
-There is also a book of excerpts from
+the major styles of the 16th - 18th centuries.
+There is also a book

-tricky passages in the bass viol repertoire, with advice about
+of excerpts from tricky passages in the bass viol repertoire, with

 Corda Home Page | What's New? | How to order | Complete Price List